 What is the Socially Unacceptable Snoring Threshold (Criteria)

-Yes, there’s actually a term for loud, and chronic snoring.
-Many bed partner are saying to themselves, Finally a term for what I’ve been dealing with for years!
-There’s normal or periodic snoring, and then there’s the socially unacceptable snoring (SUS) that you might describe as extreme or over the top or embarrassing snoring.
+Snoring can be a common sleep behavior, but did you know that there is actually a criteria to determine if your snoring is problematic?
+There’s normal or periodic snoring, and then there’s the socially unacceptable snoring (SUS) that you might describe as extreme, over the top or embarrassing snoring.
 Socially unacceptable snoring describes a person whose snoring may fit many or all of the following:

 - Is the source of many family jokes

 - Comes with an “earplugs required” caveat for their bed partner